Konrud/toast/README.md

   ```

   ### content `(type: String)` | `[default value: ""]`
-  String contains content for the Toast element, string may contain plain text or HTML markup that will be parsed and displayed.
+  String contains content for the Toast component, string may contain plain text or HTML markup that will be parsed and displayed.
 Can be set both during initialization and when `show` method is called.

   **Example**
   ```javascript